libopenstorage/stork/README.md

 * Uses the Portworx (pxd) driver for stork.

 ## Run Stork in your Kubernetes cluster
+You can either update the default kube scheduler to use stork or start a new scheduler instance which can use stork.
+Once this has been deployed the scheduler can be used to schedule any pods with the added advantage that it will also try to optimize the storage requirements for the pod.

+### Start a new scheduler instance and configure it with Stork (recommended)
+You might not always have access to your default scheduler to update it's config options.
+So the recommended way to start stork is to launch another instance of the scheduler and configure it to use stork

 In order to run stork in your Kubernetes cluster, just create the deployment specified in the config above in a Kubernetes cluster:

 ```